 There are many ways to treat heel spurs.
 If one is suffering from heel spurs in conjunction with pain, there are several methods for healing.
 Medication, surgery, and herbal care are some options.

-If you have any questions feel free to contact our office located in Mesa, AZ.
+If you have any questions feel free to contact our office located in Mesa and Phoenix, AZ.
 We offer the latest in diagnostic and treatment technology to meet your needs.Read more about Heel Spurs

 It’s common for pregnant women to complain about foot pain or swollen feet.
 Developing flat feet is equally as common, and this is typically a result of the excess weight that is gained from the developing fetus.
 Research has shown that this may affect a women’s center of gravity, which may alter overall posture.
 Despite the fact that most of these uncomfortable ailments may diminish after pregnancy, there are ways to minimize the discomfort they cause.
 These may include elevating the feet above the heart, which may aid in improving circulation in the early stages of pregnancy.
 It is beneficial to eat a well-balanced and healthy diet, which involves lower salt content.
 This can possibly eliminate excess fluid from accumulating.
 It’s also suggested to sleep on your side rather than on your back.
 Practicing gentle exercises may aid the decrease of fluid retention.
 Please consult with a podiatrist for additional information on how pregnancy affects your feet.